 NEVER TRAVEL WITH THE POWER TAKE OFF CONTROL ENGAGED.
-This could result in damage to the PTO unit and the recovery vehicle's transmission.
-PTO/Transission Some combinations allow for the PTO to be operated during travel.
+This could result in damage to the PTO unit and the recovery transmission. vehicle's PTO/Transmission Some combinations allow for the PTO to be operated during travel.
 Consult your specific PTO Operators Manual.